-Next, petitioner assigns error to the circuit court's denial of his motion for an improvement period.
-We have explained that West Virginia Code § 49-6-12(a) grants circuit courts discretion in determining whether to permit improvement periods in abuse and neglect proceedings.
-West Virginia Code § 49-6-12(b)(2) requires a parent to prove by clear and convincing evidence that he or she is likely to fully participate in the same.
+Next, petitioner assigns error to the circuit court's denial of her motion for an improvement period.
+We have explained that West Virginia Code § 49-6-12 grants the circuit courts discretion in determining whether to permit improvement periods in abuse and neglect proceedings.
+West Virginia Code § 49-6-12 requires a parent to prove by clear and convincing evidence that they are likely to fully participate in the same.
 However, we have been clear that "[t]ermination . . . may be employed without the use of intervening less restrictive alternatives when it is found that there is no reasonable likelihood . . . that conditions of neglect or abuse can be substantially corrected."
 Syl.
 Pt.
 7, in part, In re Katie S., 198 W.Va.
 79, 479 S.E.2d 589 (1996).
 We have also held that "courts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened" Syl.
 Pt.
 1, in part, In Re: R.J.M., 164 W.Va.
 496, 266 S.E.2d 114 (1980).
-Although petitioner argues that the circuit court erred because he was willing to fully cooperate and comply with the terms of an improvement period, we find no error in the circuit court's denial of his motion for an improvement period.
+Although petitioner argues that the circuit court erred because she was willing to fully cooperate and comply with an improvement period, the record on appeal supports the circuit court's denial of petitioner's motion for an improvement period.
+We have previously held that

-The record on appeal supports that the circuit court's denial of petitioner's request for an improvement period.
-"Failure to acknowledge the existence of the problem, i.e. the truth of the basic allegation pertaining to the alleged abuse and neglect or the perpetrator of said abuse and neglect, results in making the problem untreatable and in making an improvement period an exercise in futility at the child's expense."
-W. Va.
-Dep't of Health and Human Resources ex rel.
+"[f]ailure to acknowledge the existence of the problem, i.e. the truth of the basic allegation pertaining to the alleged abuse and neglect or the perpetrator of said abuse and neglect, results in making the problem untreatable and in making an improvement period an exercise in futility at the child's expense."

+W.Va.
+Dep't of Health and Human Res. ex rel.
 Wright v.
 Doris S., 197 W.Va.
-489, 498, 475 S.E.2d 865, 874 (1996).
-Petitioner failed to provide any acknowledgement or explanation for C.W.'s serious head injuries, other than inconsistent stories regarding how C.W.'s injuries occurred.
-By refusing to acknowledge the abuse, petitioner demonstrated his unwillingness to address the issues that led to C.W.'s physical abuse, thereby rendering an improvement period meaningless.
-Petitioner specifically denied abusing C.W. and denied any knowledge of abuse to C.W.
-Based on the foregoing evidence, we find that the circuit court did not err in denying petitioner's request for an improvement period.
+489, 498, 475 S.E2d 865, 874 (1996).
+Petitioner failed to acknowledge or explain C.W.'s serious head injuries, other than to give inconsistent accounts of how C.W.'s injuries occurred.
+By refusing to acknowledge the abuse, petitioner demonstrated her unwillingness to address the issues that led to C.W.'s physical abuse, thereby rendering any improvement period meaningless.
+Petitioner specifically denied abusing C.W. and denied any knowledge of abuse to C.W.3 Based on the foregoing evidence, the circuit court did not err in denying petitioner's request for an improvement period.

-Petitioner's third assignment of error is that the circuit court erred in amending its adjudicatory order to reopen the abuse and neglect proceedings.
+Petitioner's final assignment of error is that the circuit court erred in amending its adjudicatory order.
 Although petitioner argues that Rule 46 of the West Virginia Rules of Procedure for Child Abuse and Neglect Proceedings governs the circuit court's actions, this rule is applicable to modifications that are due to material changes in circumstances and not to the circuit court's own correction of a previously entered order.
 Therefore, petitioner's improper application of Rule 46 does not preclude the circuit court's amendment of its order, sua sponte, to correct its own findings.
-The circuit court noted that the change in its order was not based upon new evidence but was based upon the circuit court's clearer understanding of the evidence after further review.
-Although the initial DHHR petition did not specifically allege that C.W. suffered subdural brain bleeds, it did make allegations as to C.W.'s unexplained injuries.
-Moreover, the circuit court scheduled the matter for subsequent adjudicatory hearings and petitioner was given ample opportunity to present any additional evidence he wished to offer.
-Given the complicated nature of the medical testimony in this case, we find that the amendment of the circuit court's order was in accordance with Rule 46 of the West Virginia Rules of Procedure for Child Abuse and Neglect Proceedings.
+The circuit court noted that the change in its order was not based upon new evidence, but was based upon the circuit court's clearer understanding of the evidence after further review.
+Although the initial petition did not specifically allege that C.W. suffered subdural brain bleeds, it did make allegations as to C.W.'s unexplained injuries.
+Moreover, the circuit court scheduled the matter for subsequent adjudicatory hearings, and petitioner was given ample opportunity to present any additional evidence she wished to offer.
+Given the complicated nature of the medical testimony in this case, the amendment of the circuit court's order was not in error.